Graduate-entry English language requirements

 Master of Social Work (Qualifying)

-The demonstrated English-language proficiency required of people seeking to enrol in the MSW(Qualifying) is an overall IELTS of 7.5 with minimum of 7.0 in all bands.
+The minimum IELTS requirement for admission to the MSW(Qualifying) is an overall score of 7.5 with 7.0 in all bands.

 Master of Teaching